Governance

 Strategy

-The Taiheiyo Cement Group's quarry operations are conducted with the recognition that limestone mining for raw materials depends on and affects nature, and we are continuously implementing measures to conserve the natural environment of the quarries and surrounding areas.
+The Taiheiyo Cement Group's quarry operations are conducted with the recognition that limestone extraction for raw materials impacts nature, so we are continuously implementing measures to conserve the natural environment of our quarries and surrounding areas.
 In cement production, we utilize water resources for cooling plant equipment.
 We are working to analyze water risks and understand water usage to ensure appropriate use, as water-related challenges may arise in the future.

 Risk and Impact Management